-The Company is acutely aware of the risks associated with oil and gas activity.
-Such risks range from global commercial risks such as stock market volatility and commodity pricing to geopolitical risks in terms of market access, tariffs and contractual relationships through to operational risks.
-In addressing the latter, ensuring the safety of our personnel and subcontracting staff and protecting the environment in which we work is paramount.
+The Company is acutely aware of the oil and gas activity risks.
+Such risks range from global commercial risks, such as stock market volatility and commodity pricing, to geopolitical risks in terms of market access, tariffs and contractual relationships through to operational risks.
+In addressing the latter, ensuring the safety of our personnel and subcontracting staff and protecting the environment in which we work are paramount.